 Doctoral students must possess proficiency in the use of all research skills necessary to complete the doctoral dissertation successfully.
 It is desirable for students to demonstrate these proficiencies early in their program; thus, all of the research and statistics seminars will be completed by the end of year two.
-Following the second full program year, all students must demonstrate such proficiency by earning a grade of "B" or higher on their Research and Statistics Competency Examination prior to entering the third year.
+Following the second full program year, all students must demonstrate such proficiency by earning a grade of "B" or higher on their Research and Statistics Competency Examination.